a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 File > Copy a File....
 Enter text in the second field.
 Move the IP into the middle of the text.
 Click in the first field.
 Verify that the second field is not truncated.
 * Launch DeskTop.
 File > Copy a File....
 Enter a name in the second field.
 Move the IP into the middle of the text.
 Click Cancel.
 Verify that the second field is not truncated.

 * Create a directory, and in the directory create a file named "A.B" then a file named "A".
-Launch DeskTop.
-File > Copy a File....
-Navigate to the directory.
-Verify "A" sorts before "A.B".
-Launch Selector.
-File > Run a Program.
-Navigate to the directory.
+Browse to the directory.
 Verify "A" sorts before "A.B".

-* Launch DeskTop.
-File > Copy a File...
-Navigate to a directory with more than 9 files, and at least 1 directory.
+* Browse to a directory with more than 9 files, and at least 1 directory.
 Note the first directory name.
 Scroll down so that the first file in the list is not seen.
 Pick a file and click OK.
 Verify that the first directory is visible in the list.